← Blog · Guides & Tutorials

 Clients That Support Interface Binding

-qBittorrent is the top recommendation for VPN-bound torrenting.
-It's open-source, has no ads, and the binding feature is straightforward to configure.
+For Windows and Linux users, qBittorrent is the top recommendation for VPN-bound torrenting.
+It's open-source, has no ads, and the binding feature is straightforward to configure — though, unlike TorrentLock, the binding is manual and can be accidentally undone.

 How to set it up: